 Lastly, a warning for anyone that intends to become a resident of the UAE:

-If you plan on acquiring credit cards, lines of credit, car loans, or mortgages, be warned that there are severe penalties for late-payments and default.
+If you plan on acquiring credit cards, lines of credit, car loans, or mortgages, there are severe penalties for late-payments and default.
 In fact, many expats have found themselves in prison, literally, for missing credit card payments.
 So, be careful.
 Otherwise, you might be parking your Ferrari next to the others left behind by fleeing expats at the Dubai airport.

 Whether you want to know which banks will accept you, which account opening strategies to use, or you just don’t know where to begin, we can help.